arbor-sim/arbor/doc/cpp_cable_cell.rst

 Point mechanisms, which are associated with connection end points on a cable cell, are attached to a cell with:

-.. cpp:function:: void cable_cell::add_synapse(segment_location loc, mechanism_desc mech)
+.. cpp:function:: void cable_cell::add_synapse(mlocation loc, mechanism_desc mech)

-where :cpp:type:`segment_location` is a simple struct holding a segment index and a relative position (from 0, proximal, to 1, distal) along that segment:
+where :cpp:type:`mlocation` is a simple struct holding a segment index and a relative position (from 0, proximal, to 1, distal) along that segment:

-.. cpp:function:: segment_location::segment_location(cell_lid_type index, double position)

 Electrical properities and ion values